A Guide to Investing in Cash Alternatives

-- Reduce risk, especially with goals with a very short-time horizon until their target date (e.g., less than three years).
+- Reduce risk, especially with goals with a very short time horizon until their target date is reached (e.g., less than three years).

-- Provide an option for investors who want to have near-zero risk allocation temporarily for a portion of their investments.
+- Provide an option for investors who want to have a temporary, near-zero risk allocation for a portion of their investments.

 What is Cash?